saintaze/Smashing-Magazine-Grayscale-Heatmap/README.md

 # Source Website URL

-Following is the link for website for which grayscale heatmap was created
+Following is the link of website for which grayscale heatmap was created.

 URL: [Smashing Magazine](https://www.smashingmagazine.com/)